shivajiva101/authx/README.md

 # authx

-If you use sauth and sban then this mod is for you, it combines the functionality of both in a single database, adding account restrictions based on number of accounts per id, ip addresses per id, and naming restrictions like similarity and length.
+If you use sauth and sban and don't mind me breaking the holy grail of combining mods, then this mod is for you, it combines the functionality of both in a single database, adding account restrictions based on number of accounts per id, ip addresses per id, and naming restrictions like similarity and length.
+In theory it should be faster than having 2 separate mods as the db calls are from a single sqlite instance, with the ban check occuring at the point minetest authenticates the player join event by calling the registered handler.
+This means less work for your server.
+Caching is an integral part of how the mod is attempting to speed up access and mitigate minetest's constant core requests for player information.

 It's a one stop solution for authenticating players with optional control.